DjangoGirls/tutorial/python_introduction/README.md

     >>> def hi():
     ...

 As you can see, there are those dots again!
-This means that nothing has really happened yet... and yes, we need to press the `TAB` key before giving our instructions:
+This means that nothing has really happened yet... and yes, we need to press the `Space` key before giving our instructions:

     >>> def hi():
     ...     print('Hi there!')